Captaincy Clash: How Brook & Asalanka's Leadership Styles Could Decide Sri Lanka vs England ODI Series

 - Handling pressure during closing stages

 The captain who better implements their philosophy across these phases will likely lift the series trophy.
-Brook's England must overcome recent poor form noted by The Guardian, while Asalanka's Sri Lanka needs to convert home advantage into consistent performances.
+Brook's England must overcome their poor form noted by The Guardian, while Asalanka's Sri Lanka aims to convert home advantage into series victory.

 The Bigger Picture